Skip to content ↓

 • Reasonable adjustment advice to teachers to compensate for processing, working memory & specific difficulties.

-• Additional adult support may be available for some classes.
+• Additional adult support may be available.

 • In some cases, pupils will be referred by the SENDCo for additional, specialised assessment.